 If you live in Canada, there’s a 97% chance that your cell phone operates on one of three networks: Telus, Rogers, or Bell.
 As of this writing, Telus leads its two main competitors in coverage area, overall speed, reliability, and customer service rating.
 (Note: some smaller brands rate even higher for customer service.)

-All 3 major Canadian providers now offer 5G coverage (as of June 2020).
-Though availability is limited, many dozens of additional Canadian markets are expected to be added by the end of this year.
+All three major Canadian providers now offer 5G coverage.
+Though availability is limited, more Canadian markets are expected to be added soon.

 Rogers began as a cable television provider, while Telus and Bell both started out as telephone companies.
 Eventually, all three companies added home broadband internet to their list of offerings.
 From there, they grew leaps and bounds, offering an ever-expanding list of services.
 Today, all three companies still offer everything already mentioned.
 But now, nationwide wireless services have become the priority for Canadians.
 As a result, Bell, Rogers, and Telus have built themselves into cellular network powerhouses.